 As explained in the lawsuit, Jeffrey Eichenlaub, “via his wife, sent detailed emails to Michigan House Representative Padma Kuppa and Senator McMorrow, United States State Representative Haley Stevens, Senators Stabenow and Peters, President Trump—Plaintiff’s local and federal government representation—addressing the same inadequate patient safety issues Plaintiff had raised with Defendant’s CNO [Chief Nursing Officer] just days before, including dangerous and substandard patient care that was certain to lead to unnecessary death, suffering and grieving.”
 Not one these politicians, Democrat or Republican, came to the aid of the nurses or the patients at Sinai-Grace.

 The crisis at Sinai-Grace Hospital in March and April during the pandemic, while horrifying, is not an isolated situation.
-Throughout the pandemic, understaffing and lack of adequate equipment has occurred at hospitals across the US.
+Throughout the pandemic, understaffing and lack of adequate equipment have occurred at hospitals across the US.
 Like the nurses at Sinai-Grace Hospital, when staff has spoken up, they have been victimized, punished and fired.

-While the legal action by the nurses is entirely justified, even, if successful, it cannot change the nature of the corporate control of healthcare or the devastating social conditions in cities such as Detroit.
+While the legal action by the nurses is entirely justified, even if successful it cannot change the nature of the corporate control of healthcare or the devastating social conditions in cities such as Detroit.
 For that to happen, health care workers must take independent and coordinated action by forming rank-and-file committees that will take the decision-making about conditions in the workplace out of the hands of the healthcare corporations and management.
 Adequate staffing, personal protective equipment and medical technology levels must be determined by the needs of workers and patients, not corporate financial and profit considerations.

 Above all, profit must be taken out of medicine.
 This will not be done by appealing to the corporate and political establishment but only in a struggle by the working class against the two big business parties and the giant hospital, medical equipment, pharmaceutical and insurance corporations they defend.
 What is needed is socialism and a system of socialized medicine, which provides free and high-quality medical care to all.